kassambara/survminer/cran-comments.md

 ## Downstream dependencies
 survminer has 72 reverse dependencies on CRAN.
 This release is additive: new functionality is provided through new functions and opt-in arguments, and the default output of existing functions is unchanged.

+I ran a scoped reverse-dependency check: I downloaded all 72 source packages and searched them for the small set of functions whose behaviour changed this cycle (`surv_pvalue()` gained two output columns; `ggcompetingrisks()` was modernized with its default output unchanged; `ggcoxfunctional()` no longer warns on the formula form).
+Four reverse dependencies call one of these -- clustcurv, Coxmos and ggquickeda use `surv_pvalue()`, and simstudy uses `ggcompetingrisks()`.
+I checked each: all read `surv_pvalue()` results by column name (the new columns are additive), and simstudy's `ggcompetingrisks()` call reproduces unchanged.
-I have checked the reverse dependencies I could install and found no problems introduced by this update.
+No problems are introduced by this update.

 ## Update